zarf-dev/proposals/0051-v1beta1-schema/README.md

         kind: Pod
 ```

-I want to move to the latest schema so I run `zarf dev convert`, which produces:
+I want to move to the latest schema, so I run `zarf dev convert`, which produces:

 ```yaml
 apiVersion: v1beta1